-We’ve packed a lot of cycling into the last couple of years.
-Our weekly club ride every Saturday is the mainstay of the club, but we’ve enjoyed regular weekday rides (with an obligatory cake stop), day trips away to cycle through unfamiliar countryside in England and Wales, a club tour to Mallorca and our members have competed in challenging sportives and embarked on wonderful adventures, both in the UK and abroad.
+We’ve packed a lot of cycling into the last few years and though our weekly club ride every Saturday is the mainstay of the club, we’ve also enjoyed regular weekday rides (with an obligatory cake stop), day trips away to cycle through unfamiliar countryside in the Welsh borders, club tours to Mallorca and the Vecors Massif in France and our members have competed in challenging sportives and embarked on wonderful adventures, both in the UK and abroad.

 After a freezing winter and a wet spring, 2018 was a cycling summer to remember.
 A parched Sheepdrove Road on The Ridgeway in July.

 Alan Penny (centre) on mechanic duties for Team Zappi at the U23 Giro d’Italia 2019

 Danny Wright and Claire Milligan having conquered the highest paved road in the Alps, the Col de L’Iseran in France

 Sherborne Cafe – a favourite club stop on weekday rides